 Overview

-A tooth infection can be treated effectively by prescription medications due to the nature of the cause and severity.
-It usually is a bacterial or viral infection, making it difficult for any over-the-counter medications to resolve.
-Over-the-counter antibiotics can help manage the bacterial growth that leads to infection only with the right knowledge of bacterial infection and its causes.
-Its important to know the cause and severity of your infection with proper healthcare consultation and examination.
+A tooth infection can be effectively treated with prescription medications due to its nature and severity.
+It is usually a bacterial or viral infection, making it difficult for any over-the-counter medications to resolve.
+Over-the-counter antibiotics can help manage bacterial growth that leads to infection only when used in conjunction with proper knowledge of bacterial infections and their causes.
+It’s essential to determine the cause and severity of your infection through proper healthcare consultation and examination.

-Can I buy antibiotics for tooth infection over the counter?
+Can I buy antibiotics for a tooth infection over the counter?

-Usually, tooth infections are bacterial, and antibiotics are required for effective, proper treatment.
+Typically, bacteria cause tooth infections, and antibiotics are necessary for effective treatment.
 Some antiseptic formulations can be obtained over the counter, but oral antibiotics require a prescription.

 Some of the best over-the-counter options for tooth infections and to treat related pain are: